faizilham/msc-thesis/main/ch6_collection_extension.typ

     &&& quad space space.sixth { omega_i |-> bot | p_i in "Params" and utv_i = omega_i} )\
 $ <eq:UtilAnnoTransferStart>

-@eq:UtilAnnoTransferReturn shows the transfer function for return statement node, given $(sp, yp) = evalentry(p)$.
+@eq:UtilAnnoTransferReturn shows the transfer function for the return statement node, given $(sp, yp) = evalentry(p)$.
 It is only updated to include the lattice changes, meaning that returning a value is still counted as utilizing the value.

 $
   &evalexit(mono("p: return" lbl(e))) &&= (sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"], yp)\
 $ <eq:UtilAnnoTransferReturn>

-We choose to keep this behavior since we do not have a proper alias tracking.
+We choose to keep this behavior since we do not have proper alias tracking.
 For example, the identity function is annotated as $(ann(omega) x) -> ann(omega) x andef {1 |-> UT}$, implying that the function utilizes the input and creates a new value with the same previous utilization, even if it is not actually the case.

 The most important change to the transfer functions is to the function call node case.
-First, we update the Instantiate function to requires the utilization statuses of each arguments, and also returns back the unification environment $Gamma$.
-Next, we update all utilization variable $omega$ occurring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization statuses assigned to $omega$.
+First, we update the Instantiate function to require the utilization status of each argument and also return the unification environment $Gamma$.
+Next, we update all utilization variable $omega$ occurring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization status assigned to $omega$.
 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= (("MarkFV" compose "MarkArgs" compose "MarkCall")(sp), ypo), "where:"\
   &wide "MarkCall(s)" &&= sp[f |-> u_ret | f in "Cons"]\